Lisbon’s only airport is just 10 km from the city centre, which makes it one of the world’s most convenient airports.

-If you are traveling alone, or as a couple, with light luggage, the metro is the best option to reach the city centre.
-A trip between the airport and the Baixa-Chiado station, in the city centre, takes approximately 35 minutes.
+If you are traveling alone, or as a couple, with light luggage, the metro provides the most cost-effective option to reach the city centre.
+The Aeroporto station is just outside the arrivals hall.

+The Aerobus is a shuttle service operated by Carris, Lisbon’s bus company.
 It offers a two-line service that stops at important points in the city, including several hotels, Lisbon’s main coach terminal (Sete Rios) and train stations such as Entrecampos and Cais do Sodré.

 The Aerobus ticket is €3.60 for adults and €2 for children between 4 and 10 years old (these are online prices with a 10% discount).
 All tickets are valid for 24 hours with unlimited access to the Aerobus network.

-Local bus 744 also runs to the city centre (Praça Marquês de Pombal).
+The regular bus 744 also runs to the city centre (Praça Marquês de Pombal).
 We do not recommend this option if you’re carrying a lot of luggage.
 A ticket bought from the driver is €1.85.